 - Child Abuse Identification and Reporting

 - School Violence Prevention and Intervention

 - First Aid

-- Safety, Fire Prevention, and Safe Environment - Dignity for All Students Act (DASA)
+- Safety, Fire Prevention, and Safe Environment

+- Dignity for All Students Act (DASA)

-- B.S. degree or its equivalent from an accredited college or university with a major or its equivalent (minimum of 30-credit concentration) in one of the following areas: biology, chemistry, economics, English, history, life science, math, physics, psychology - Completed required general education core in the liberal arts and sciences, including but not limited to artistic expression, communication, information retrieval, concepts in history and social sciences, humanities, a language other than English, scientific and mathematical processes, and written analysis and expression - In accordance with New York State's regulation and accreditation agency's requirements, applicants should submit official report of a national standardized exam with a competitive score.
-Please contact the admissions office or department for details. - Minimum cumulative undergraduate GPA of 3.0 - Students who have a GPA between 2.85 and 2.99 may be considered for conditional admission by the program chairperson.
+- B.S. degree or its equivalent from an accredited college or university with a major or its equivalent (minimum of 30-credit concentration) in one of the following areas: biology, chemistry, economics, English, history, life science, math, physics, psychology - Completed required general education core in the liberal arts and sciences, including but not limited to artistic expression, communication, information retrieval, concepts in history and social sciences, humanities, a language other than English, scientific and mathematical processes, and written analysis and expression - Minimum cumulative undergraduate GPA of 3.0 - Students who have a GPA between 2.85 and 2.99 may be considered for conditional admission by the program chairperson.
 If students are admitted conditionally, they must achieve a 3.0 GPA in the first six graduate credits to continue in the M.S. in Early Childhood Education program.